-- To get an idea about the structure of atomic nucleus, and to impart knowledge about basic nuclear properties. - To introduce nuclear models for understanding its structure and the basics of nuclear decay and reaction mechanism - To import the knowledge of basics nuclear detectors and accelerators.
+- To get an idea about the structure of atomic nucleus. - To impart knowledge about basic nuclear properties - To introduce nuclear models for understanding its structure - To understand the basics of nuclear decay and reaction mechanism - To import the knowledge of basics nuclear detectors and accelerators.